 This article is not meant to convince you of the merits of RFID-blocking wallets and underground bunkers.
-In practical terms, every organization deals with some level of uncertainty regarding their information — the accuracy of quarterly projections, the introduction of previously unknown technologies, the impact of generational shifts in the workforce.
+We all read the security breach headlines, pray for litigation costs to reach a ceiling, and watch executives escorted from their headquarters for unethical conduct.
+This article is not meant to convince you of the merits of RFID-blocking wallets and underground bunkers.
+In practical terms, every organisation deals with some level of uncertainty regarding their information — the accuracy of quarterly projections, the introduction of previously unknown technologies, the impact of generational shifts in the workforce.

 That said, what we’re concerned with is how to leverage the knowledge from things we can and should measure all the time to proactively address blind spots.

-We will discuss these potential uncertainties, how they can affect your organization, and the measures that you can take to address them before they become major issues.
+We will discuss these potential uncertainties, how they can affect your organisation, and the measures that you can take to address them before they become major issues.

-Today, we’ll discuss the impact and importance of compliance to your organization.
+Today, we’ll discuss the impact and importance of compliance to your organisation.